Camera algorithms

 • It supports optical and electronic image stabilization.

-• While zooming, MMS Smart Zoom prevents from cameras transition artifacts like live-view shifts, jumps and other visual differences .
+• While zooming, MMS Smart Zoom prevents camera transition artifacts like live-view shifts, jumps, and other visual differences.

 Group 2343